 Current Core Projects

 We hand-grafted 300 heirloom apple trees and have placed them in our new hoop house this winter and we are planning three tree sales (Spring, Summer, Fall) in 2022.
 We will also be planting in public spaces and giving back to orchard owners.
-We will hold two grafting classes in Spring in April.
-One in Nucla and one in Montrose.
+We will hold one grafting classes April 23, 2022.
 We pressed over 700 boxes of heirloom apple juice this Fall and are selling this juice at various stores in our region.
 We continue to map and survey local orchards as well as document the history of the local heirloom orchards.
 Finally, experiential education with local school kids at our demonstration orchard is our heart project.
 We have K-12 students visit us to learn how to prune trees, plant trees, identify varieties, press juice, learn about companion planting and restoration agriculture practices and finally about the history of those before us in our beautiful setting we call home.

 Apple Core Hoop House